 A “Motorman” is the term used in police circles to identify a motorcycle cop, or any law enforcement officer assigned to the motorcycle division.
 Prior to becoming a Motor Officer, I rode for enjoyment for about 25 years.
 I considered myself an average to maybe a little above average rider.
 I had received no formal training up to that point.

-Then, one day, I saw a five minute segment on a television show which depicted motorcycle officers training on their Harley police bikes.
+Then, one day, I saw a five-minute segment on a television show which depicted motorcycle officers training on their Harley police bikes.
 What I saw absolutely amazed me.
-The way these officers could maneuver these full size motorcycles around like a child’s toy, made it appear as if they were defying gravity.
+The way these officers could maneuver these full-size motorcycles around like a child’s toy, made it appear as if they were defying gravity.
 At that moment, I knew that I had a lot to learn about riding a motorcycle.
-Shortly afterwards, the agency I work for started a motorcycle unit.
-I was sent for training to Tallahassee with the highway patrol.
-The training consisted of 120 hours of intensive motorcycle training, focusing mainly on low speed handling.
+Shortly afterward, the agency I work for started a motorcycle unit.
+I was sent for training in Tallahassee with the highway patrol.
+The training consisted of 120 hours of intensive motorcycle training, focusing mainly on low-speed handling.

-The video gives riders a step by step approach to the proper way to learn to control your motorcycle.
+The video gives riders a step-by-step approach to the proper way to learn to control their motorcycle.
 It allows a rider to see for themselves what a motorcycle is capable of doing and how to take advantage of that maneuverability.
 In other words, you learn to ride the motorcycle the way it was designed to be ridden.
-The pictures you see on this web-site were all taken with the motorcycle going between 3 and 5mph.
+The pictures you see on this website were all taken with the motorcycle going between 3 and 5mph.
 Their purpose is to show you what can be done if you only know the proper techniques and how to apply them.
 Once you learn these techniques, and how to use them, your riding ability will increase tremendously as will your safety and enjoyment.

-I am the maker of the best selling motorcycle video in the world.
+I am the maker of the best-selling motorcycle video in the world.
 I write safety columns in three motorcycle magazines.
 I create and produce Safety clip segments for public television, featured on Born to Ride TV and SpeedTv.
-My Rider Classes have expanded to 10 successful Ride Like a Pro franchises across the U.S.; all owned and operated by Motor Officer Instructors.
-I have demonstrated over 3,000 Motorcycle Safety seminars in the past 10 years all over the Country; all the while, I still work part time as a Deputy Sheriff.
+My Rider Classes have expanded to 10 successful Ride Like a Pro franchise across the U.S.; all owned and operated by Motor Officer Instructors.
+I have demonstrated over 3,000 Motorcycle Safety seminars in the past 10 years all over the Country; all the while, I still work part-time as a Deputy Sheriff.

 Jerry “Motorman” Palladino